BigX23/BigX23/README.md

 - 🔭 I’m currently working on generalizing scripts that I've written and sharing them here
-- 🌱 I’m currently learning how to be a better Pythonista, and othe rlanguages like Go
+- 🌱 I’m currently learning how to be a better Pythonista, and other languages like Go
 - 📫 How to reach me: whitemat@gmail.com
 - ⚡ Fun fact: I can beat you in Chess